YoungWinny/lectrans/README.md

 2. **FFmpeg installed** on your system (for audio processing).
 3. **Vosk Speech Recognition Model**:
    - Download the model `vosk-model-small-en-us-0.15` from [Vosk Models](https://alphacephei.com/vosk/models).
-   - Extract the contents and place them in the `model/` folder in the root of the project.
+   - Extract the contents and place them in the `model/` folder in the root of the project( if the model folder is not present create it in the root of the project) .

 ### **Installing FFmpeg**
 FFmpeg for Conversion: The project uses FFmpeg to convert the WebM file to WAV.
 This is much more reliable for handling various audio codecs that might be inside the WebM container.